Conan (books): Polish edition, 1992

-Gollancz series, 2000-2006
+Gollancz series, 2000–2006

-A new edition of Howard's original stories purporting to feature all of Howard's Conan fiction in the two volumes, and to present only Howard's writings.
-Includes all the classic stories, apparently in their unrevised form (The Black Stranger is quite different from its De Camp cognate The Treasure of Tranicos); uncompleted or fragmentary tales have been left in that state.
+A new edition of Howard's original stories featuring a complete collection of only Howard's writings.
+Includes all the classic stories in their unrevised form; uncompleted or fragmentary tales have been left in that state.
 The two parts were put together in 2006 to form one stand alone Centenary Edition to celebrate the 100 years since the birth of Howard.